atherapath/landing/atherapath_top.md

 ## 🌐 AtheraPath

-AtheraPath is a spider’s web of hyperlinks,
+AtheraPath is the sovereign hub glyph of the **mythic database engine**.
-held in place by landing pages that blur the lines
+It is the center of the spider’s web of hyperlinks,
-between creativity and delivery.
+holding the weave together and ensuring every glyph has a way back.

 It redefines the role of the digital creator —
 not just as giver or receiver,